 3) repeated sleep disturbance or nightmares with UFO/Star Visitor/Encounter themes;

-4) obsessional "Dreams" or daytime thinking about UFO's, Star Visitors or CEEs;
+4) obsessional "Dreams" or daytime thinking about UFO's, Star Visitors or CEEs (Close Extraterrestrial Encounters);

-5) compulsive behavior (e.g., reading) concerning the UFO topic;
+5) compulsive behavior (e.g., reading voraciously about the UFO and ET topics;

-6) unexplained moodiness/ irritability after an anomalous UFO/encounter incident;
+6) unexplained moodiness or irritability after an anomalous UFO/close encounter incident;

-7) preoccupation with body symptoms/marks associated with a CEE, (such as tiny scoop marks, or laser scars which don't bleed or hurt and which heal very quickly, or inexplicable bruises noted upon wakening consistent with an Star Visitor firm hand grip, or episodic ringing in one ear, or other episodic resonance vibrations felt in a particular body site, such as the upper nasal sinus cavity or the occipital lobe region);
+7) preoccupation with body symptoms/marks associated with a CEE, (such as tiny scoop marks, or laser scars which don't bleed or hurt and which heal very quickly, or inexplicable bruises noted upon wakening consistent with being from a Star Visitor firm hand grip, or episodic ringing in one ear, or other episodic resonance vibrations felt in a particular body zone, such as the upper nasal sinus cavity or the occipital lobe region);

-8) experiencing an unexplainable substantial period of "missing time" following an anomalous incident, (such as being paced at night by a "car" with a single powerful headlight, or sitting down after dinner to watch television, immediately noticing an unusual pattern on the screen, and "waking up" at 9:00 the next morning unable to remember having watched TV or going to bed, etc.);
+8) experiencing an unexplained substantial period of "missing time" following an anomalous incident, (such as being paced at night by a "car" with a single powerful headlight, or sitting down after dinner to watch television, immediately noticing an unusual pattern on the screen, and "waking up" at 09:00 the next morning unable to remember having watched TV or going to bed, etc.);

-9) the sudden, unexplained onset of feelings of social nonordinariness (i.e., that one is out of sync with the world, or that the world no longer seems as it used to);
+9) the sudden, unexplained onset of feelings of social non-ordinariness (i.e., that one is out of sync with the world, or that the world no longer seems to be as it used to);

 10) cosmic awareness (thinking about the Earth as a living whole, instead of confining one's perspective to neighborhood or town or country; or thinking about the Earth as just one among many inhabited planets) which enters with unusual frequency into one's daytime thinking;